 All classifications are in best eye with best correction.

 The United States Blind Golf Association follows the Rules of Golf including the Modifications for Blind Golfers at all tournaments sanctioned by the Association.
-Modifications include:
+The USGA has defined Rule 25 which are modifications for players with disabilities.
+Rule 25 provides modifications to certain Rules of Golf to allow players with specific disabilities to play fairly with players who have no disabilities, the same disability or a different type of disability.

 A “coach” is one who assists a blind golfer in addressing the ball and with alignment prior to the stroke.
 A coach has the same status under the Rules as a caddie.